 IN 2012, THE PARK SCHOOL WAS SELECTED TO RECEIVE A $2 MILLION ENDOWMENT GRANT from the prestigious Malone Family Foundation, based in Englewood, Colorado.
 The grant, providing tuition assistance, has had an immediate effect and will continue to positively impact the lives of individual students and our community throughout Park's second century and beyond.
 We are grateful to the Malone Foundation for such a meaningful acknowledgment of support of Park's mission.

-From 2000 to 2012, just a few independent schools throughout the United States were selected each year for endowment by the Malone Family Foundation on the basis of their academic caliber; the quality of their staff; excellent accommodations for talented students; strong enrichment programs; attention to the individual student's needs, interests and talents; financial strength and stability; a commitment to financial aid; and an economically, culturally, ethnically, and socially diverse population.
+From 2000 to 2012, just 50 independent schools throughout the United States were selected to receive a $2 million endowment grant by the Malone Family Foundation on the basis of their academic caliber; the quality of their staff; excellent accommodations for talented students; strong enrichment programs; attention to the individual student's needs, interests and talents; financial strength and stability; a commitment to financial aid; and an economically, culturally, ethnically, and socially diverse population.

-Park is the only Baltimore school to be so recognized.
+Park is one of two Maryland schools, and the only Baltimore school, to be so recognized.

 "The selection by the Malone Family Foundation is not only recognition of the many elements that come together at Park to create an environment where creative minds flourish; it is also a perfect alignment of goals whereby the school and the Foundation can make a real difference in students' lives as well as in the community as a whole."